A Space in Time

 A Space in Time is the sixth studio album by the British blues rock band Ten Years After.
-It was released in August 1971 by Chrysalis Records in the United Kingdom and Columbia Records in America.
+It was released in August 1971 by Chrysalis Records in the United Kingdom and Columbia Records in the United States.
 A departure in style from their previous albums, A Space in Time is less 'heavy' than previous albums and includes more acoustic guitar, perhaps influenced by the success of Led Zeppelin who were mixing acoustic songs with heavier numbers.
-It reached number 17 in the Billboard 200.
+It reached number 17 on the Billboard 200.

 The third track on the album, "I'd Love to Change the World", is also their biggest hit.
-By combining a melodic acoustic chorus with challenging electric guitar riffs, they managed to produce a sound that hit number 10 in the charts in Canada and number 40 in the USA.
+By combining a melodic acoustic chorus with challenging electric guitar riffs, they managed to produce a sound that hit number 10 in the charts in Canada and number 40 in the US.
 Although this was their biggest hit, they rarely played it live.
-"Baby Won't You Let Me Rock 'n' Roll You" also charted, peaking at number 61 in the USA, and reaching number 54 in Canada.
+"Baby Won't You Let Me Rock 'n' Roll You" also charted, peaking at number 61 in the US, and reaching number 54 in Canada.